Nebras-project/nebras-dashboard/docs/phase-1-foundation.md

   ✅ QueryProvider component created with devtools
   ✅ Demo component showing queries and mutations
   ✅ Caching and refetching working properly
-- [ ] React Router is configured with protected routes
+✅ React Router is configured with protected routes
+  ✅ 16 routes configured and working
+  ✅ ProtectedRoute component created
+  ✅ Dynamic routes with parameters (/competitions/:id)
+  ✅ Login/logout functionality in userSlice
+  ✅ All page components created
+  ✅ 404 Not Found page
+  ✅ Temporary header with theme/language controls
 - [ ] Layout components are responsive
 - [ ] i18n is configured for Arabic and English
 - [ ] All base infrastructure is ready for Phase 2